 The first time you enter Valet mode, the touchscreen prompts you to create a 4-digit PIN you will use to cancel Valet mode.

-When Valet mode is active, the instrument panel displays the word Valet and the Valet mode driver profile displays on the touchscreen.
+When Valet mode is active, the instrument panel displays the word Valet while the driver profile changes to Valet Mode on the touchscreen.

 If you forget your valet PIN, reset it from inside Model X by entering your Tesla Account credentials (which also cancels Valet mode).
 You can also reset your PIN using the mobile app.